Awake99/Awake99.github.io/campus/_posts/2015-11-09-leadership.md

 ---
 layout: article
-image: /img/GazetteOnline.jpg
+image: /img/leadership.jpg
 title: Leading a New Leadership
-excerpt: "The BASIS Scottsdale Gazette has joined the leagues of many of the world’s biggest newspaper publications embracing technological advances with open arms.
-Yes, that’s right.
-The BASIS Scottsdale Gazette is going online."
+excerpt: "It is common knowledge that BASIS Scottsdale’s very own Leadership Society knows how to throw a good party—Prom, of course.
+However, aside from T-shirt sales and Spirit Week, Leadership has not been extremely active in the BASIS community."
 ---

 <h2>Leading a New Leadership</h2>